ubuntu-mate/ubuntu-mate.org/blog/20150924-ubuntu-mate-wily-beta2.md

     * A patch for this is pending and will be included in the October 15th release candiate.
     * [LP: 1499078](https://bugs.launchpad.net/ubuntu/+source/ubuntu-release-upgrader/+bug/1499078)
-  * Depending on your location Ubiquity may trigger and `ubi-timezone` error.
+  * Depending on your location Ubiquity may trigger an `ubi-timezone` error.
-    * The work around is to click **Continue anyway**.
+    * The work around is to install without an active network connection.
 This affects all flavours.
     * [LP: 1462688](https://bugs.launchpad.net/ubuntu/+source/ubiquity/+bug/1462688)
   * The menu used in the openSUSE panel layout crashes.
     * This is fixed upstream and an update for GNOME Main Menu will be published soon.